AdaCore/training_material/courses/spark_for_ada_programmers/labs/100_advanced_proof.lab.rst

       pragma Loop_Invariant
          (for all K in T'First ..
 J => T(K)'Initialized);

-   5. And now your subprogram will prove.
+   5. And now your subprogram will prove!

 --------------------
 Array Mapping Loop